Alcantor/LotusECU-T4e/README.md

 Now this flasher is a bit outdated and flashing a car with a CRP file is probably the way to go, but it's still have some advantages over the factory method:

- - Work faster with CAN-Bus, even on older car.
+ - Works faster with CAN-Bus on older K-Line cars.
  - Capable of flashing the bootloader to convert T4e ECUs.
  - Useful to read older locked cars.
  - Access to the EEPROM.